 Sec.
-34B-20. - Domestic water system storage requirements.
+34B-20 21. - Domestic water system storage requirements Qualified individuals for water quality sampling for water systems.

-- (a) All Single-Parcel, Multiple-Parcel and State Small Water Systems serving residential water connections shall install domestic water storage facilities with minimum capacity of one thousand gallons per water connection. - (b) All Single-Parcel, Multiple-Parcel and State Small Water Systems serving commercial or industrial connections shall install water storage facilities with a capacity equal to five times the daily average domestic demand as determined by the Administrative Authority and/or the project engineer. - (c) The storage capacity requirements specified in this section are in addition to any water storage capacity requirements imposed by the appropriate fire department or district.
+- (a) All single-parcel, multi-parcel and State Small Water Systems serving residential water connections shall install domestic water storage facilities with minimum capacity of one thousand gallons per water connection. - (b) All single-parcel, multi-parcel and State Small Water Systems serving commercial or industrial connections shall install water storage facilities with a capacity equal to five times the daily average domestic demand as determined by the Administrative Authority and/or the project engineer. - (c) The storage capacity requirements specified in this section are in addition to any water storage capacity requirements imposed by the appropriate fire department or district.